 Do You Need The ECS?

 Just because we’ve only recently uncovered the role of the Endocannabinoid System in the body doesn’t make it less valuable.
 In short, yes, you need your endocannabinoid system to live a comfortable life.
 If your Endocannabinoid System is not working correctly, you may experience discomfort or illness primarily related to your immune system or inflammation.
-This clinical endocannabinoid deficiency could result from your body’s lack of endocannabinoids or receptors, which would lead to an imbalance or prolonged pain, stress and poor sleep.
+This clinical endocannabinoid deficiency could result from your body’s lack of endocannabinoids or receptors, which could lead to an imbalance or prolonged pain, stress and poor sleep.

 We gave you a brief look into the system responsible for CBD’s healing properties.
 Without the ECS, CBD probably would not have a significant effect within the body.
 Read our full article on the ECS for a more detailed look at this amazing system and how it interacts with the plant-based cannabinoids, THC and CBD.